-Radio Rooms: Chas.
+Radio Rooms: The late Chas.
 York collection

 As a recently joined member Chas contacted me and asked if we would be interested in publishing his photos on the website.
 What is most interesting about his photos is that over about 30 years at sea Chas. spent the majority of his time on Foreign Flag (FOC) ships, whereas virtually all our members served on British ships.
 It is going to take me a few days to get them loaded up but having looked at the initial set he sent me there is most certainly a lot of equipment I do not recognise.